yuzhou2/swagger-doclet/README.md

 <table>
 	<tr><th>Option</th><th>Purpose</th></tr>

+	<tr><td>-excludeParamAnnotations</td><td>This adds additional annotation classes to the set of annotations used to exclude operation parameters from the documentation.
+The default set contains javax.ws.rs.core.Context</td></tr>

 	<tr><td>-responseMessageTags</td><td>This adds additional tags to the set of javadoc tags used for response messages.
 The default set contains responseMessage, status, errorResponse, errorCode, successResponse, successCode.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-excludeOperationTags</td><td>This adds additional tags to the set of javadoc tags used for excluding operations.
 The default set contains exclude, hide, hidden.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>